ryanwebster90/snip-dedup/README.md

 # snip-dedup

-SNIP is a very compact index (25GB) that has found roughly half a billion duplicates on the LAION-2B-en dataset (or roughly 1/4 the images), taking just several days on a standard computer with 32GB of RAM.
-We believe the community will benefit from such a dataset, in light of recent research showing the copyright and privacy risks associated with training generative models on highly duplicated datasets.
+SNIP is a very compact index (25GB) that has found roughly half a billion duplicates on the LAION-2B-en dataset.
+You may download the de-duplicated dataset below.

+SNIP de-duplicated L2B on a standard home computer, taking just several days.
+We believe the community will benefit from such a dataset, in light of recent research showing the copyright and privacy risks associated with training generative models on highly duplicated datasets, as well as SNIP for a de-duplication, compression and retrieval tool.

 ## Install